aboutsummaryrefslogtreecommitdiff

 pearl-open-current-view-in-linear Open the active view in Linear

-Description, title, and comment pushes use the same conflict gate: unchanged local text sends nothing; a local edit against an unchanged remote pushes; if both local and remote changed since fetch, Pearl refuses to clobber either side and reports the conflict.
-Destructive conflict choices stash local text in *pearl-conflict-backup* first.
+At save, each field runs through a conflict gate.
+An unchanged local value sends nothing; a local change against an unmoved remote pushes; if both moved since fetch, Pearl refuses to clobber either side and asks what to do.
+Free-text fields (description, title, comments) offer an smerge merge; atomic fields (state, priority, assignee, labels) offer use-mine / use-theirs.
+Destructive text choices stash the local text in *pearl-conflict-backup* first.

-Only comments you authored are editable.
-Pearl refuses edits to comments from another person, a bot, or an integration before making an API call.
+Only comments you authored are editable or deletable.
+Pearl refuses edits and deletes to comments from another person, a bot, or an integration before making an API call.
+A comment delete is permanent (Linear has no restore for it), so deleting one with unsaved local edits prompts to confirm discarding them.

 The Org File